learn-static/hist-320/content/2-dh.md

     - The number of times a word appears in a text
 - **Relative frequency**
     - The number of times a word appears in a text, relative to the size of that text.
-- **Example:** The word "dog" might appear 200 times in a 100,000-word book and 200 times in a 50,000-word book.
+- **Example:** The word "love" might appear 200 times in a 100,000-word book and 200 times in a 50,000-word book.
-The word has the same raw frequency in both books, but the 50,000-word book has a higher relative frequency of the word "dog" because there are a fewer number of words in the book.
+The word has the same raw frequency in both books, but the 50,000-word book has a higher relative frequency of the word "love" because there are a fewer number of words in the book.

 To assign word frequency, we will use a tool that processes our unstructured text data as a **bag of words**, keeping track of the number of times the words appear, but not the grammar or order of the words.
 The output of this analysis might take the form of a table displaying words and their frequencies: